 Trisco Foods is a growing Australian company, owned and operated by the Tristram family since 1875.
 Mike Tristram, Director, talks to Renee about thriving in a competitive manufacturing environment.

 The family have developed an enviable reputation for quality, service and expertise in the food manufacturing industry over five generations.
-Now Mike is leading the company in a new direction to embrace a sustainable future for Trisco Foods.
+Mike has taken the company in a new direction to embrace a sustainable future for Trisco Foods.

 Me: To date what has been your best business decision for Trisco Foods as a whole?

-Mike: About 5 years ago we decided to take a risk to enter a new market space.
-We never thought we would be in the aged care sector but identified a gap and jumped in with a new product concept – Precise liquid thickener.
+Mike: About 8 years ago we decided to take a risk to enter a new market space.
+We never thought we would be in the aged care sector but identified a gap and jumped in with a new product concept – Precise Liquid Thickener.
 It was not a quick decision and was very much a journey that led us there, but the leap of faith was encouraged by our realisation that we could no longer rely on traditional markets to sustain our long term goals.